treeman/money/README.md

     move to account
     delete
 1. Make the all account view add/edit transactions work as intended
+    + Add an account dropdown for edit and new transaction
+    + Need to parse the accont name in backend
+    + Rewrite origin/show account title
 1. Arrows on category/payees

 ## Transactions